MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

    :::image type="content" source="./media/epm-policies/elevation-rules.png" alt-text="Image of the elevation rules properties." lightbox="./media/epm-policies/elevation-rules.png":::

-   - **Rule name**: Like a policy name, enter a descriptive name for the rule.
+   - **Rule name**: Specify a descriptive name for the rule.
 Name your rules so you can easily identify them later.
    - **Description** (Optional): Enter a description for the profile.

    *Elevation conditions* are conditions that define how a file runs, and user validations that must be met before the file this rule applies to can be run.

    - **Elevation type**: By default, this option is set to *User confirmed*, which is the elevation type we recommend for most files.

      - **User confirmed**: We recommend this option for most rules.
 When a file is run, the user receives a simple prompt to confirm their intent to run the file.
-The rule can also include additional prompts that are available from the *Validation* drop down:
+The rule can also include other prompts that are available from the *Validation* drop down:
        - *Business justification*: Require the user to enter a justification for running the file.
-There's no required format for the entry, however the user input is saved and can be reviewed through logs if the *Reporting scope* includes collection of endpoint elevations.
+There's no required format for the entry.
+The user input is saved and can be reviewed through logs if the *Reporting scope* includes collection of endpoint elevations.
        - *Windows authentication*: This option requires the user to authenticate using their organization credentials.
      - **Automatic**: This elevation type automatically runs the file in question with elevated permissions.
 Automatic elevation is transparent to the user, without prompting for confirmation or requiring justification or authentication by the user.
      - **Support approved**: This elevation type requires an administrator to approve a request prior to the elevation being allowed to complete.